gazette/core/docs/architecture-design-goals-and-nongoals.rst

 which can be pruned over time, and cheaply "tailed" by hot-standbys which replay the file operations to local disk (and do not otherwise incur any compaction cost).

- * Brokers and Consumers are ephemeral, disposable, and quick to start up.
+**Brokers and Consumers are ephemeral, disposable, and quick to start up**

 While they make good use of available local disk, they have no reliance on persistence of mounted data volumes.
 From a cold-start, brokers are able to serve